 Revisions to the Capital Requirements Regulation, referred to as CRR II, were officially journaled by the EU in June 2019.
 Rules introduced by CRR II follow a phased implementation throughout 2020 and 2021.
-Significant changes include enhancement to net stable funding ratio (NSFR) requirements, reduced reporting for small and non-complex institutions and increased benefits from lending to SMEs.
+Significant changes include enhancement to net stable funding ratio (NSFR) requirements and reduced reporting for small and non-complex institutions.
+Following the COVID-19 pandemic, a CRR "Quick Fix" package was released in June 2020, excelling the application of key changes that were originally scheduled for June 2021.
+Key changes include the resetting of IFRS 9 provision transitional adjustment to CET1 capital and increased benefits from lending to SMEs.

 The UK's membership of the EU came to an end on 31 January 2020.
-The Withdrawal Agreement places the UK in a transitional period where it continues to apply EU legislation until 31 December 2020.
-The PRA will publish final versions of EU Exit Instruments during the transitional period to ensure a legal UK framework is in place.
+The Withdrawal Agreement which enabled the UK to continue applying EU legislation during the transition period ended on 31 December 2020.
+The PRA published final statutory instruments containing amendments to the EU's legislation, predominantly to ensure the legislation remains operable in the UK.